VASISHTAKODUMAGULLA/open_project/README.md

    * **TurtleBot3**: Gazebo spawn, subscription to drone’s destination location topic, reach the destination using the prebuilt map and Nav2 navigation.
 * **Deliverables:**

-   * A combined ROS 2 launch file.
+   * ROS 2 launch file.
 It launches both the Tello drone and the Turtlebot, including the world in the gazebo environment.
-   * Python nodes for the drone to reach the goal, and then the TurtleBot reaching the goal using nav2.
+   * Python node controlling the drone to reach the goal, and then the TurtleBot reaching the goal using nav2.
    * Documentation and demo recording of end-to-end operation.

 ## Group members: